ninformations/restheart-docker/README.md

 # Docker for RESTHeart

 [Docker](https://www.docker.com) container for [RESTHeart](http://restheart.org).
-It makes use of the official [MongoDB](https://registry.hub.docker.com/_/mongo/) image.
+It creates a Docker container with a JVM running RESTHeart, linked to another container running MongoDB, which makes use of the official [MongoDB](https://registry.hub.docker.com/_/mongo/) image.

 ## Setup